 ine an equilateral triangle.
 (See Figure 1.)
 Next, imagine shrinking the triangle toward each corner by a factor of one half to produce three smaller triangles within the original space.
 (See Figure 2.)
-Now imagine repeating this process with each of these three triangles, the next three triangles, and so on, until the new triangles gion of the gasket contains an infinite network of triangular holes of various sizes.
+Now imagine repeating this process with each of these three triangles, the next three triangles, and so on, until the new triangles shrink to an infinitesimal size.
+This design is a Seirpinski gasket.
+(See Figure 3.)

+Although a simple set of rules builds this design, the shape is complex.
+After all, any region of the gasket contains an infinite network of triangular holes of various sizes.
 If you follow the method we explore, you can create magnificent pictures of shapes ranging from geometric figures to the diaphanous forms of living organisms such as ferns.
-By applying randomly selected rules to a single point, you can form to a single point, you can form order out of chaos - something you almost have to see to believe.
+By applying randomly selected rules to a single point, you can form order out of chaos - something you almost have to see to believe.